The Global Epistemics Book Series | R&L

 Luis Lobo-Guerrero, Laura Lo Presti, and Filipe dos Reis, eds.
 Mapping, Connectivity, and the Making of European Empires. [more info]

 Jenny Bangham, Xan Chacko, and Judith Kaplan, eds.
-Invisible Labour: Power and Politics in Twentieth Century Science.
+Invisible Labour in Modern Science.

 Stéphane Dufoix and Eric Macé, eds.
 Toward a Non-Hegemonic World Sociology: A Handbook.